 Hemophilia treatment

 Although no cure for hemophilia is currently available, a number of therapies can be used to control bleeding and other symptoms.
-These treatments can substantially increase life expectancy by lowering the risk of life-threatening complications such as bleeding in the brain, especially in people with severe hemophilia.
+These treatments can substantially increase life expectancy by lowering the risk of life-threatening complications, such as bleeding in the brain, especially in people with severe hemophilia.

 Factor replacement therapies

-In hemophilia, certain blood clotting factors are missing — factor VIII (FVIII) in the case of hemophilia type A, factor IX (FIX) in hemophilia type B, and factor XI (FXI) in hemophilia type C. Without a working version of these proteins, blood doesn’t clot properly, placing patients at an increased risk of excessive and prolonged bleeding.
+In hemophilia, certain blood clotting factors are dysfunctional or missing — specifically, factor VIII (FVIII) in the case of hemophilia type A, factor IX (FIX) in hemophilia type B, and factor XI (FXI) in hemophilia type C. Without a working version of these proteins, blood doesn’t clot properly, placing patients at an increased risk of excessive and prolonged bleeding.

 Factor replacement therapies contain a working version of a clotting factor that can replace the missing protein in people with hemophilia types A or B. These treatments, which are administered intravenously, or directly into the bloodstream, may be given routinely as prophylaxis to prevent and lower the risk of bleeds, or used in an on-demand basis to control active bleeding episodes.

-Available factor replacement therapies can be broadly divided into standard or extended half-life therapies, depending on the amount of time they remain in circulation in the body.
-Of note, half-life refers to the time it takes for the levels of a medicine or a compound to drop to half of those originally administered, so the longer the half-life, the longer a therapy will remain in circulation.
+Other factor replacement therapies contain recombinant, or lab-made, versions of clotting proteins.
+These therapies can be further subdivided into standard or extended half-life therapies, depending on the amount of time they remain in circulation in the body.
+Half-life refers to the time it takes for the levels of a medicine or a compound to drop to half of those originally administered; thus, the longer the half-life, the longer a therapy will remain in the body.

-Standard half-life therapies
+Standard half-life (SHL) recombinant therapies

 - Advate (octocog alfa)